LPG Gas Conversion Facts

 The petrol tank still remains in the car and the driver can switch from gas to petrol or vice-versa.

-Running an engine on LPG is actually beneficial for your car.
+Converting an engine to LPG is actually beneficial for your car.

-LPG is a cleaner burning fuel than petrol, so engine life is actually extended.
+LPG is a cleaner burning fuel than petrol, so engine life is actually extended with conversion.

-Engine oil and spark plugs need changing less often with LPG, so service intervals can be increased.
+Engine oil and spark plugs need changing less often when you convert to LPG, so service intervals can be increased.

-The time required to install an LPG system varies.
+The time required to convert to an LPG system varies.

-A typical family sedan, with a single boot-mounted tank, should take only one to two days.
+A typical family sedan LPG conversion, with a single boot-mounted tank, should take only one to two days.

-A large four-wheel drive, with multiple tanks, might take two to three days.
+A large four-wheel drive LPG gas conversion, with multiple tanks, might take two to three days.

-You should tell your insurance company of the vehicle's conversion to LPG.
+You should tell your insurance company when you convert your vehicle LPG.

 They should revise the coverage to reflect the value of the system.